cysouw/diathesis/text/c04_reflexive.md

 c.
 Ich habe mir ein Haus gebaut.
 :::

-In contrast, the verb *ansehen* 'observe' also allows for a construction with and without reflexive pronoun [@Next a,c], but it is not possible to use a non-coreferential dative [@Next b].
+In contrast, the verb *ansehen* 'observe' also allows for a construction with and without reflexive pronoun [@next a,c], but it is not possible to use a non-coreferential dative [@next b].
 Such verbs are much less common and will be listed here.
 All verbs know to me have preverbs (see Chapter X).

 :::ex
 a.
 Ich habe das Haus angesehen.